Declare a vector variable of strings

 as extra data frame column:

-employees$Year_of_birth <- current_year - employees$Age
+$Year_of_birth <- current_year - employees$Age

 EmployeeName Age Role Year_of_birth